Temporary Visitor Policy

 As the COVID-19 crisis has evolved, we have continually updated our policies to better protect staff members, patients, visitors and our surrounding communities.

-To increase the ways we support our patients and in light of our comprehensive safety measures, University of Maryland Medical Center has updated its visitor policy to allow limited visitors to inpatients who are not suspected or confirmed to have COVID-19.
+To increase the ways we support our patients and in light of our comprehensive safety measures, UM St. Joseph Medical Center has updated its visitor policy to allow limited visitors to inpatients who are not suspected or confirmed to have COVID-19.

 To help prevent the spread of the disease, patients diagnosed with COVID-19 or who are under investigation may not have visitors.
 There are limited exceptions, which include: